baojinlee-oracle/jms-livelabs-staging-developer/java-management/setup-a-fleet/setup-a-fleet.md

   ![image of agree advanced features](images/select-advanced-agree.png)

   There are 4 different advanced features available:
-  * Lifecycle management - enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud)
+  * Lifecycle management (LCM) - Manage the lifecycle of Java runtimes in your fleet by installing or removing reported Java runtime.
-  * Advanced usage tracking - tracks the java servers, applications deployed and the java libraries used
+  * Advanced usage tracking - Gain advanced insights into your Java workloads in the fleet by tracking application server and OpenJDK usage and identifying third party libraries used by applications.
-  * Crypto event analysis - tracks the cryptographic algorithm of the java applications and generates a vulnerability report
+  * Crypto event analysis - Assess the impact of Oracle JRE and JDK Cryptographic roadmap on the applications running in your fleet.
-  * Java Flight Recorder (JFR) - to obtain the java flight recorder of the java applications in the fleet
+  * Java Flight Recorder (JFR) - Collect information about events in the application running in your fleet using Java Flight Recorder (JFR), a tool for collecting diagnostic and profiling data about a running Java application.

-  To learn more about the advanced features, see [Using Advanced Features with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).
+  To learn more about the advanced features, see [Perform Java Lifecycle Management with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).

   ![image of selected create fleet options](images/create-fleet-advanced-feature.png)